 Huge congrats — this sounds like a great accomplishment, and I applaud you for trying to stretch yourself to get to the next level.
 I think this is a great question, because it can be difficult to grow your leadership skills.
 Ultimately, I think Reader S needs to focus on a) what you think you’re doing well (so you can play to your strengths), b) what you think you need to work on (so you know where to focus your reading) and c) who to ask for feedback (and when) so that you have someone else giving you some feedback also.
 (Pictured: Follow the leader, originally uploaded to Flickr by jtu.)

-Re: outside publications, there are a number of publications you can sign up for.
+Regarding outside publications, there are a number of publications you can sign up for to learn how to become a leader.
 Some of my favorites:

 - The Harvard Business Review‘s newsletter (free)